Use Self-Managed Encryption Keys with Tableflow

 • Key rotation: Automatic key rotation is supported and applied to both new and existing Tableflow data.

-• Catalog integration: When using catalogs with Tableflow and self-managed keys, you must grant the catalog access to the KMS key that encrypts the Tableflow data.
-This applies to both Confluent Managed Storage and Bring Your Own Storage (BYOS).
+• Catalog integration: When using catalogs with Tableflow and self-managed keys, you must grant the catalog access to the encryption key that encrypts the Tableflow data.
+For AWS, this is the KMS key.
+For Azure, this is the customer-managed key in Azure Key Vault.
+This applies to Confluent Managed Storage and Bring Your Own Storage (BYOS).
 For detailed instructions, see Integrate Catalogs with Tableflow in Confluent Cloud.